HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 ## Step 3: Retrieve the Access Token

-Due to a current limitation in Make.com, we need to manually retrieve the access token:
+Due to a current limitation in Make.com, we need to manually retrieve the access token.

 1. In the HubRise back office, open **Connections**.
 2. Find the connection you created in Step 2 and click **Actions** > **View logs**.